-- a.
-The solicitation of bids or offers must provide a clear and accurate description of the requirements to be fulfilled by the bidder, technical requirements to be performed including the minimum acceptable standards and specific features of brand name or equal descriptions that bidders are required to meet: - b.
-Positive efforts shall be made to utilize small businesses, minority-owned firms, and women's business enterprises whenever possible; - c.
-The type of procurement instruments used (e.g. purchase orders) must be appropriate for the particular procurement; - d.
-Contracts are made only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement: - f.
+a.
+The solicitation of bids or offers must provide a clear and accurate description of the requirements to be fulfilled by the bidder, technical requirements to be performed including the minimum acceptable standards and specific features of brand name or equal descriptions that bidders are required to meet;

+b.
+Positive efforts shall be made to utilize small businesses, minority-owned firms, and women's business enterprises whenever possible;

+c.
+The type of procurement instruments used (e.g. purchase orders) must be appropriate for the particular procurement;

+d.
+Contracts are made only with responsible contractors who possess the potential ability to perform successfully under the terms and conditions of the proposed procurement;

+e.
 Procurement documents shall be made available, upon request, to appropriate government officials.

 SECTION 5.4.
 Record Documentation.
-The Executive Director or his/her designee shall ensure there is a cost or priceanalysis made and documented with every procurement action as well as appropriate documentation for the basis for contractor selection.
-The Executive Director or his/her designee shall also ensure the evaluation of the contractor performance and document whether the contractor has met the terms, conditions, and specifications of the contract.
+The Finance Officer shall ensure there is a cost or price analysis made and documented with every procurement action as well as appropriate documentation for the basis for contractor selection.
+The Superintendent shall also ensure the evaluation of the contractor performance and document whether the contractor has met the terms, conditions, and specifications of the contract.